-To ensure our city represents the history of all people, Urbanist Media has worked to establish the Urban Roots podcast as a tool for encouraging inclusive historic preservation, community engagement, and public history.
-Through the podcast, we were able to create a special truth and reconciliation series called Lost Voices of Cincinnati where we coupled archival audio and primary research with oral histories we collected from Black residents in Evanston, Avondale, and South Cumminsville to explore and explain why these neighborhoods have been so underrepresented Cincinnati’s history.
+In 2021, Urbanist Media established the Urban Roots podcast as a tool for encouraging inclusive historic preservation, community engagement, and public history.
+Thanks to a Truth & Reconciliation Grant from Arts Wave, we were able to develop the first season of the podcast, a special series focused on the African American history of Cincinnati’s Evanston, Avondale, and South Cumminsville neighborhoods.
+Lost Voices of Cincinnati couples archival audio and primary research with oral histories we collected from residents to explore and explain why these neighborhoods have been so underrepresented in Cincinnati’s history.

-We are so excited to kick off our first season of Urban Roots by exploring the rich African American history of Cincinnati.
-You can think of this episode as a kind of prelude of sorts.
-We go back, way back, to Cincinnati’s beginnings, and tell stories you’ve probably never heard — like how a Cincinnati barber helped execute the biggest North American escape of enslaved people, ever; how and why a mob attacked Cincinnati’s African American community (with cannons, no less) in 1841; and how the West End became one of the most happening Black communities of the 1920s.
+But before we can discuss these neighborhoods, and where they are today, we have to go back and explain the the rich — and fraught — African American history of early Cincinnati.
+We are so excited to kick off this first season of Urban Roots with an episode that will take you back, way back, to Cincinnati’s beginnings, and tell you stories you’ve probably never heard — like how a Cincinnati barber helped execute the biggest North American escape of enslaved people, ever; how and why a mob attacked Cincinnati’s African American community (with cannons, no less) in 1841; and how the West End became one of the most happening Black communities of the 1920s.
 We show how, throughout the city’s history, African American communities have always faced adversity — but have also always banded together to not only persevere, but thrive.
-This episode features Kathy Dahl (Hamilton Avenue Road to Freedom) and Dr. Eric Jackson, professor of African American history at Northern Kentucky University.

 Part II: Early Cincinnati history with Professor Eric Jackson [08:24–17:48]

 Part III: A sneak peek of what’s to come [17:49–22:37]